The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: The ComputePN Algorithm

 Because our execution model operates on an explicit data structure (the Query DAG) rather than an opaque iterator stack, we can apply a suite of \textbf{structural and data-aware optimizations} to minimize computational cost before the heavy lifting of intersection begins.

-\begin{compactitem} \item \textbf{Common Subexpression Elimination (CSE):} If the input query structure contains repeated sub-expressions (e.g., duplicating a complex date filter across multiple branches), the engine detects and merges these identical sub-graphs.
+\begin{itemize} \item \textbf{Common Subexpression Elimination (CSE):} If the input query structure contains repeated sub-expressions (e.g., duplicating a complex date filter across multiple branches), the engine detects and merges these identical sub-graphs.
 This automatically transforms a redundant syntactic tree into a minimal DAG, enforcing the ``compute-once'' guarantee regardless of the query source.

 \item \textbf{Adaptive Leaf Polarity:} To ensure the sparsity invariant holds even for high-frequency terms (e.g., stopwords), the engine checks the document frequency.
 If $|\mathcal{I}(t)| > \frac{|U|}{2}$, the engine generates a Negative response $\langle U \setminus \mathcal{I}(t), \texttt{NEG} \rangle$ instead of a dense Positive one.
-This guarantees that the materialized set for any leaf node never exceeds half the universe size, strictly enforcing the output-sensitivity bounds from the start.
+This guarantees that the materialized set for any leaf node never exceeds half the universe size, strictly enforcing the sparsity bounds from the start and minimizing the theoretical upper bound of $|U_{\mathit{active}}|$ defined in Theorem 4.2.

-\item \textbf{Task-Level Parallelism:} Unlike stateful iterators which enforce a rigid sequential processing order, the DAG structure explicitly exposes the dependency graph.
-This allows a dynamic scheduler to identify and execute logical units in parallel whenever their dependencies are satisfied (e.g., computing disjoint sub-graphs concurrently), utilizing multi-core architectures to reduce wall-clock latency. \end{compactitem}